Asian markets hammered on China fears, Fed exit plan

 "Kaboom is a better word to describe the market," was the judgement of a trader at an overseas bank in Manila.

-Most other bourses in the region lost more than 2 percent, including Australia , Hong Kong .HSI, Singapore .FTSTI, and South Korea .KS11.
+Most other bourses in the region lost more than 2 percent, including Australia, Hong Kong, Singapore, and South Korea.

-Japan's Nikkei stock average .N225 was off 1.7 percent, a relatively modest move given its recent wild swings, while Taiwan stocks <.TWII lost 1.4 percent. .T
+Japan's Nikkei stock average was off 1.7 percent, a relatively modest move given its recent wild swings, while Taiwan stocks

 BLAMING BEN

-The initial catalyst for the carnage was Fed Chairman Ben Bernanke, who pulled few punches by signaling a likely end to asset buying by the middle of 2014.
+The initial catalyst for the carnage was Fed Chairman Ben Bernanke, who pulled few punches by signalling a likely end to asset buying by the middle of 2014.

-That sent 10-year U.S. Treasury yields spiraling to a 15-month peak of 2.38 percent, squeezing investors who had borrowed in U.S. dollars to invest in emerging markets.
+That sent 10-year U.S. Treasury yields spiralling to a 15-month peak of 2.38 percent, squeezing investors who had borrowed in U.S. dollars to invest in emerging markets.

 "Bernanke was more explicit than markets had expected.
 Rising U.S. yields will spur broad dollar buying.
 The dollar's direction is now set," said Yuji Saito, director of foreign exchange at Credit Agricole in Tokyo.